7 Symptoms Of Switching Birth Control Methods To Watch Out For

 5. Changes In Vaginal Lubrication

-This one tends to be exclusively related to hormone-based birth control: alterations in the level of vaginal lubrication can be an interesting mark of how your body is reacting to hormonal changes.
-Lowered levels of lubrication are tied to the mini-pill and other methods that don't have estrogen in them, and if it pops up it doesn't look as if it goes away all that easily.
-Be warned, and consider whether the tradeoff is worth it for you.
+This one tends to be exclusively related to hormone-based birth control: changes in the level of vaginal lubrication can be an interesting mark of how your body is reacting to new hormones.
+Lowered levels of lubrication are linked to the mini-pill and other methods that don't have estrogen in them.
+It's easy to supplement your vagina's lubrication with, well, lube — just make sure to use a water or silicone-based lube with latex condoms, because oil-based ones can cause the condom to break.

-The dark spots may simply fade once you switch to another birth control method, or prescription cream may be required to make them lessen and fade.
+The dark spots may simply fade once you switch to another birth control method, or prescription cream may be required to make them lessen.
 But either way, they're not harmful; they're just an overproduction of melanin in the skin.
-No big deal, but seriously worrying if you don't know what you're seeing.

-This is a symptom of shifting methods that you need to pay attention to immediately.
-It's relatively common as an early side effect of the combined pill due to estrogen's interaction with the stomach, but if it sticks around, or turns up when you've shifted to an IUD, an implant, the birth control patch, or condoms, you need to talk to your doctor.
-Mini-pills also aren't supposed to be linked to nausea, so if you feel nausea after starting those it's extremely unusual and possibly unrelated to the pills themselves.
-Either way, see a doctor.
+This is a symptom of changing birth control methods that's relatively common as an early side effect of the combined pill due to estrogen's interaction with the stomach, but if it sticks around, or turns up when you've shifted to an IUD, an implant, the birth control patch, or condoms, you need to talk to your doctor.
+Mini-pills also aren't supposed to be linked to nausea, so if you feel prolonged nausea after starting those, other factors may be at play.